DhruvKinger/MovieTicketBooking/README.md

 ## Furture Scope:
-* Cross Platform Apps for the Project, so that the Online Quiz is easily accessible to user easily anywhere and they can give their Quiz whenever they want to do that so.
+* Cross Platform Apps for the Project, so that the Excited Atmosphere is easily accessible to user easily anywhere and they can book ticket of upcoming movie as per their choice.
 *	We can check location from GPS that from which location the new user has given the test and can keep a track of all the records.
 * The system could also be enhanced by adding the Machine Learning to the Project for future use.
 * Further on Microsoft Azure Cognitive Services csn be added to the project too.